Kalispell Market Report: Land – July 2022

 The bottom line with land in Kalispell, Montana is that every piece is unique, with different requirements, rules, views, utility options, amenities and of course prices.

 In July, only 8 land parcels sold which was 33% fewer than last year and 38% less than last month.
 Also, there are currently only 27 land sales under contract which is 31% less than last month.
 As with residential homes in the area, these decreases are pointing to a market that is moving from a sellers market to a more balanced one.

 Length of Time to Sell

 Land listings typically take longer to sell than home sales.
 The average days on market for land in 2021 was 5.1 months which was significantly less than the previous year.
 In July, it took 3.4 months on average for the 8 parcels to sell.
 So far this year, sold parcels have taken an average of 4 months to sell.
 Property that is priced well for its location, services and amenities can sell relatively quickly.

 Average or median sales prices are meaningless when discussing land sales.
 The qualities of one lot over another are so different as to make most comparisons moot.
 That being said, I am including a view of the total dollar value of all land sold per month to provide some kind of comparison to the previous year.

-In terms of the lowest and highest prices for a land parcel sold, the lowest price parcel in July sold for around $80K.
-It was 20 acres of land with challenging access and no utilities.
-At the other end of the price range were 120 acres of land west of town with mountain views, meadows and forests.
-This sold for around $2M.
+In terms of the lowest and highest prices for a land parcel sold, the lowest price parcel in July sold for around $200K.
+It was 1.8 acres in Pheasant Ridge Estates.
+At the other end of the price range was 20 acres of land with no additional information available.
+This sold for around $4M.

 The bottom line about prices for land – no matter your budget, you can find options in your price range!